-We currently intend to retain all available funds and any future earnings to fund the development and growth of our business and to potentially repay indebtedness and, therefore, we do not anticipate paying any cash dividends in the foreseeable future.
+We currently intend to retain all available funds and any future earnings to fund the development and growth of our business and meet our debt service and TRA obligations, and to potentially repay indebtedness in excess of our mandatory repayment obligations, and, therefore, we do not anticipate paying any cash dividends in the foreseeable future.
 Additionally, because we are a holding company, our ability to pay dividends on our common stock may be limited by restrictions on the ability of our subsidiaries to pay dividends or make distributions to us.
 Any future determination to pay dividends will be at the discretion of our board of directors, subject to compliance with covenants in current and future agreements governing our and our subsidiaries' indebtedness, and will depend on our results of operations, financial condition, capital requirements and other factors that our Board may deem relevant.

-Repurchases of common stock
+Repurchases of Common Stock

-The following table summarizes the Company's share repurchase program during the fourth quarter of the fiscal year ended December 31, 2022:
+The following table summarizes the Company's share repurchase program during the fourth quarter of the fiscal year ended December 31, 2023:

-Period Total number of shares purchased Average price paid per share Total number of shares purchased as part of publicly announced plans or programs (1) Approximate dollar value of shares that may yet be purchased under the plans or programs (in millions) October 1 - October 31, 2022 \$ \$ November 1 - November 30, 2022 791,780 10.39 791,780 91.8 December 1 - December 31, 2022 737,049 11.67 737,049 83.2 Total 1,528,829 \$ 11.01 1,528,829 \$ 83.2
+Period Total number of shares purchased Average price paid per share Total number of shares purchased as part of publicly announced plans or programs (1) Approximate dollar value of shares that may yet be purchased under the plans or programs (in millions) October 1 - October 31, 2023 633,407 \$ 10.04 633,407 \$ 18.0 November 1 - November 30, 2023 469,098 9.68 469,098 13.5 December 1 - December 31, 2023 13.5 Total 1,102,505 \$ 9.88 1,102,505 \$ 13.5